akka/akka/akka-docs/src/main/paradox/typed/actors.md

 The next example is more realistic and demonstrates some important patterns:

-* Using a sealed trait and case class/objects to represent multiple messages an actor can receive
+* Using @scala[a sealed trait and case class/objects]@java[an interface and classes implementing that interface] to represent multiple messages an actor can receive
 * Handle sessions by using child actors
 * Handling state by changing behavior
 * Using multiple typed actors to represent different parts of a protocol in a type safe way